takkaria/echojs/README.md

 echojs
 ======

-A news & events aggregator (rewritten in Node)
+A news &amp; events aggregator (rewritten in Node).

 To get started, create the database: